Cities-industry cooperation to accelerate deployment of sustainable city logistics solutions

 Since the launching of the group in November 2018, member cities and industries have shared previous and current practices and initiatives and defined main areas of development and focus point.
 By now, the group has pooled and mapped a prominent portfolio of living actions, learnings and initiatives and has identified five main areas of intervention:

-- Air quality, noise & safety
+- Air quality, noise and safety

-- Clean & alternative fleet promotion
+- Clean and alternative fleet promotion

-- Space management and goods consolidation schemes.
+- Space management and goods consolidation schemes

 - Data leverage for efficient and productive urban freight planning and execution